falcosecurity/driverkit/pkg/modulebuilder/builder/README.md

 TODO:
 - [x] Implement a local builder
-- [ ] Implement a builder in a container using the docker daemon
+- [ ] Implement a builder in a container using kubernetes client-go
-- [ ] Iplement a remote builder using kubernetes

 ## Local builder Usage example